Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 08. For activewear, look for OEKO-TEX Standard 100

-Testing reported by Environmental Health News in 2022, using an EPA-certified lab, found that around one in four pairs of popular leggings had detectable fluorine (a PFAS indicator).
-Three in four showed none.
+Testing reported by Environmental Health News in 2022, and a 2024 follow-up testing 32 brands, both using EPA-certified labs, found that around one in four pairs of popular leggings had detectable fluorine (a PFAS indicator), with the pattern persisting despite brand pledges to phase PFAS out.
 OEKO-TEX Standard 100 screens for these.
 Natural fibres work for lower-intensity exercise where moisture-wicking matters less.
 Full guide: eco swaps for fashion.

 The kitchen and food shopping